BeyondQuality/beyondquality/research/public_speaking.md

 @KariKakkonen: It is sharing for the common good; why keep your ideas to your own?

+@vivianehen: Personally, I started for the wrong reasons.
+Colleagues of mine asked me to jump in when one of their speakers unexpectedly dropped out for health reasons.
+But I would say, for me I continued for the right reasons.
+When I discovered that I am neurodivergent (autism and ADHD), it changed my life.
+I had a sudden urge to help others realizing that they might be too and to educate on the topic in the general.
+Now, every submission has a personal message I want to spread.

 ### 10. Authentic expression / theatre roots